Programmingmonth/Weblog/README.md

 ```
 $ python3 -m pip install -r requirements.txt
 ```
 And then it will install the package for you.
-If there is a problem somewhere, be sure to let me know in the issues section so that I can solve the problem quickly.
+If there is a problem somewhere, be sure to let me know in the [https://github.com/Programmingmonth/Weblog/issues](https://github.com/Programmingmonth/Weblog/issues) section so that I can solve the problem quickly.

 # 🪀 TODO:
 - [x] Web Models.